If you’re reading this, I assume you need a job.

 If this sounds like you, it’s OK.
 It happens to everyone.
 Cover Letters for Creative People is the first e-book for people like you.

 I designed Cover Letters for Creative People for students and recent graduates looking for media jobs, but even if you’re already in the industry, if you’ve ever struggled with a cover letter, you may benefit from this book.

 Inside this e-book you’ll find tons of helpful advice about how to stand out from the crowd:

 - You’ll learn the rules of great cover letters–and when and how to break them.
 (Swearing–not always banned.
 Seriously.)

 - You’ll learn how to get your masterpiece into the hands of hiring managers (because if you’ve been looking for a job, you’ve probably learned that most online application systems throw your letter away).

-- And you’ll find 30+ samples of real cover letters that got people jobs.
+- And you’ll find 18 real, never before published cover letters that got people interviews and jobs.
 And I guarantee none of them begin with the words “Dear sirs…”

 I’m Rachel Kaufman.
 I’m a journalist who’s been writing about jobs and the job search since 2008.
 In 2009, I helped launch (and then edited for three years) MediaJobsDaily.com, a mediabistro.com blog that has become the go-to source for jobseekers.
 (Check it out.)

 Now I want to help you get a job.
 With this e-book, you’ll have the tools to make the best first impression possible.